Skip to content

 Evaluation

-• History: smoking, cough, hemoptysis, dyspnea, chest pain, weight loss, fevers, night sweats, hoarseness, bone pain, neuro deficits
+• History: smoking, cough, hemoptysis, dyspnea, chest pain, weight loss, fevers, night sweats,hoarseness (recurrent laryngeal nerve involvement), bone pain, FND, Horner’s syndrome

-• Lung cancer should always be considered in a patient with smoking history & new cough or hemoptysis
+• Lung cancer should always be considered in a pt with recurrent pneumonia (post-obstructive) or smoking history with new cough or hemoptysis

-• Exam: cachexia, lymphadenopathy, bone pain, hepatomegaly, neuro deficits
+• Exam: cachexia, LAD, bone pain, hepatomegaly, FND, SVC syndrome, digital clubbing

 • CXR has poor sensitivity for lung nodules, may show large mass or malignant effusion